outfox/fennecs/README.md

 **fenn**ecs is designed for **general game logic** rather than specialized systems like particle effects, even though those make for popular demonstrations.

 It doesn't leverage GPUs!
+It focuses on CPU-side processing, though it can be used to transfer data to and from the GPU (for very advanced use cases).

-It aims to make powerful multi-core CPUs easier to max out for developers by guaranteeing sequential data transfers, good data locality and high cache coherence, plus parallel processing across multiple cores.
+This library aims to make powerful multi-core CPUs easier to max out for developers by guaranteeing sequential data transfers, good data locality and high cache coherence, plus parallel processing across multiple cores.

-Bespoke solutions (native arrays, compute shaders, etc.) tailored to a specific use case likely outperform it.
+Always fast, but never the fastest: Bespoke solutions (native arrays, compute shaders, etc.) tailored to a specific use case likely outperform it.

 </details>